Think you need to fly to earn airline miles? Think again.

 Which strategy sounds better?
 Spending $4,200 on flights or signing up for a single co-branded credit card?
 More on that in a minute.

-- Related: Best Airline Credit Cards of 2015
+- Related: Best Airline Credit Cards

 Five Ways to Earn Frequent Flyer Miles Without Flying